Introduction

 While importing directly from Stackage may work, it can lead to unsolveable

 version constraints.
-The way around this is to download the cabal.config
+The way around this is to download the cabal.config from

 Stackage for the resolver you want to use and then to comment out any